AltheaBiancaGGonzales/FacadePattern/README.md

 Simplified Hotel Management System

+Simplified Intelligent Home System

-The HotelApp needs to manage various hotel services for guest check-in and check-out.
-These services include valet parking for vehicles, room cleaning, and handling luggage carts.
-However, the HotelApp aims to interact with these services through a simplified, single interface provided by the FrontDesk.
-The FrontDesk class should delegate the client's requests to the appropriate service classes (Valet, HouseKeeping, Cart) while abstracting the service details from the client.
+The HomeApp needs to manage various home services for an intelligent home system.
+These services include turning on and off the lights, TV, and air conditioning.
+However, the HomeApp aims to interact with these services through a simplified, single interface provided by the HomeInterface.
+The HomeInterface class should delegate the user’s requests to the appropriate service classes (Light, TV, AirConditioning) while abstracting the service details from the user.
+Additionally, the HomeInterface should provide methods to turn on all services (turnOnAll()) and turn off all services (turnOffAll()).

 Class Definitions:

-HotelService (Interface): Defines the common interface for all hotel services.
+HomeService (Interface): Defines the common interface for all home services.

-Valet: A service class implementing the HotelService interface, responsible for vehicle valet parking and pick-up.
-It includes the pickUpVehicle(plateNumber) method.
+Light: A service class implementing the HomeService interface, responsible for turning the lights on and off.
+It includes the turnOn() and turnOff() methods.

-HouseKeeping: A service class implementing the HotelService interface, responsible for room cleaning.
-It includes the cleanRoom(roomNumber) method.
+TV: A service class implementing the HomeService interface, responsible for turning the TV on and off.
+It includes the turnOn() and turnOff() methods.

-Cart: A service class implementing the HotelService interface, responsible for handling luggage cart requests.
-It includes the requestCart(numberOfCarts) method.
+AirConditioning: A service class implementing the HomeService interface, responsible for turning the air conditioning on and off.
+It includes the turnOn() and turnOff() methods.

-FrontDesk: The facade class that coordinates interactions between the client (HotelApp) and the individual hotel services.
+HomeInterface: The facade class that coordinates interactions between the client (HomeApp) and the individual home services.
+It includes the turnOnAll() and turnOffAll() methods to control all services simultaneously.

-HotelApp: The client class that uses the FrontDesk facade to access and utilize hotel services seamlessly.
+HomeApp: The client class that uses the HomeInterface to access and utilize home services seamlessly.

 In your solution you must provide the following in your Github link account:

   Problem statement (description of the problem.
 Just copy what is stated here.
-  UML Class Diagram
   Uploaded java codes for the solution.
 Upload your GitHub Solution link here.